Powerlifting and weightlifting are major sports that are quite famous too. Both of these sports involve lifting heavy objects.

 In powerlifting, competitors are categorized concerning their body weight or mass.
 Initially, men are categorized or classified in nine categories, while women are classified in eight categories.

 During the sport, three attempts are given to each participant.
-Powerlifting is about weighing the heaviest weight across the three attempts.
+Powerlifting is about weighing the heaviest weight across three attempts.

 The three lifts are comprised of the deadlift, bench press, and squat.
 In the deadlift, the barbell is lifted from the floor by fixing the arms straight and standing in the upright position.